francesco-ascenzi/francesco-ascenzi/README.md

-- 👋 Hi, I’m @francesco-ascenzi
+- 👋 Hi, I’m @fra.ascenzi on Instagram
-- 👀 I’m interested in C, C++, HTML, CSS, JavaScript, React, PHP & MySQLi
+- 💻 I'm into HTML, CSS, JavaScript, PHP, C, C++, Java, and C#
-- 🌱 I’m currently learning C, C++ & React
+- 🌱 I’m currently learning C, C++, Java, and C#
 - 💞️ I’m looking to collaborate on Netflix, or Google
-- 📫 DM me on IG: @ascenzi.dev or @fra.ascenzi
+- 📫 DM me on Instagram at @fra.ascenzi

 See ya 👋